-- 2.4 The Live Music Act 2012 and subsequent amendments, allow the provision of live and recorded amplified music at any premises licensed for the sale of alcohol for consumption on the premises between the hours of 08:00 and 23:00.
+- 2.15 The Live Music Act 2012 and subsequent amendments, allow the provision of live and recorded amplified music at any premises licensed for the sale of alcohol for consumption on the premises between the hours of 08:00 and 23:00.
 There is no way to restrict these activities through the premises licence during these hours, other than through the review process once a licence has been granted.
 Music played in the background (at a level where a conversation can be easily held) is never licensable.
-Should a licence be granted to include the sale of alcohol for consumption on the premises as requested, live and recorded amplified music will automatically be permitted until 11pm on any day, in all areas where alcohol may be consumed on the premises, as shown on the premises licence plan. - 2.5 Therefore the concerns relating specifically to noise from amplified music should only be taken into consideration when the activity will be 'licensable', which in this case would be on Friday and Saturday between 11pm and midnight and after 11pm during non-standard timings. - 2.6 Any references within the representations to the 'need' for the supply of alcohol at the premises or the number of other licensed premises in the local area are not relevant and cannot be taken into consideration. - 2.7 As relevant representations in respect of this application have been received, which have not been withdrawn and mediation has not been possible, the Licensing Sub-Committee acting on behalf of the Licensing Authority must make a determination on this application.
-When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised April 2018). - 2.8 Section 3.1 of the Policy states: The Licensing Authority has a duty under the Act to carry out its licensing functions with a view to promoting the four licensing objectives. - 2.9 The four licensing objectives are: - The prevention of crime and disorder - Public safety - The prevention of public nuisance - The protection of children from harm
+Should a licence be granted to include the sale of alcohol for consumption on the premises, live and recorded amplified music will automatically be permitted until 11pm on any day, or until the end of alcohol sales (whichever is earlier). - 2.16 Therefore the concerns relating specifically to noise from amplified music should only be taken into consideration when the activity will be 'licensable', which in this case would be on Friday and Saturday between 11pm and midnight and after 11pm during Non-Standard Timings.
+Any conditions relating to noise from music would only be enforceable when the activity is 'licensable'. - 2.17 As relevant representations in respect of this application have been received, which have not been withdrawn and mediation has not been possible, the Licensing Sub-Committee acting on behalf of the Licensing Authority must make a determination on this application.
+When coming to a decision, the Licensing Sub-Committee must give consideration to the Council's Statement of Licensing Policy (the Policy) and Home Office guidance issued under Section 182 Licensing Act 2003 (revised December 2022).